ggb/aleph/README.md

 **aleph** is a module for vocabluary-based named entity recognition: You read in a hierarchal-organized vocabluary (i. e. a thesaurus) and a text and **aleph** tells you which entities and concepts from the vocabluary appear in the text.

-It is necessary to read in the thesaurus as [SKOS](http://www.w3.org/2004/02/skos/) in n3- or turtle-format.
+It is necessary to read in the thesaurus as [SKOS](http://www.w3.org/2004/02/skos/) in n3- or turtle-format; **aleph** uses the [parseSKOS](http://github.com/ggb/parseSKOS)-module for this purpose.
 The vocabluary is than transformed into a PATRICIA trie, using [this](https://github.com/okeuday/trie) excellent Erlang trie-implementation.
 Using a trie makes it unnecessary to further preprocess the input-text with stemming or lemmatization.

-The **aleph** comes with build-in support for two well documented and curated vocabluaries: The [Standard Thesaurus Wirtschaft (STW)](http://zbw.eu/stw/versions/latest/about) that includes terms to describe the domain of economics and the [ACM Computer Classification System](http://www.acm.org/about/class/) which aims to describe the domain of computer science.
+**parseSKOS** comes with build-in support for two well documented and curated vocabluaries: The [Standard Thesaurus Wirtschaft (STW)](http://zbw.eu/stw/versions/latest/about) that includes terms to describe the domain of economics and the [ACM Computer Classification System](http://www.acm.org/about/class/) which aims to describe the domain of computer science.

 ## Examples